Presslabs development guidelines

 There are many articles around the web about git workflows, but there is one we'd like to mention.
 The summary is that you should have branches for each feature, and after you ended testing you merge that branch with master.

-You can debug and look for errors using the error log console in the Development section of the Presslabs Dashboard.
+You can debug and look for errors using the error log console in the Logs section of the Presslabs Dashboard.
 Fatal errors give you a

 request_id which you can look up in the error log.
 Also, the PHP function